ery-mcpartland/sbcc_project/README.md

 Automated_sbcc_processes.nb - a mathematica file that automates the Package-X 1 loop calculations

 2-loop-sbcc_processes.nb - a mathematica file that calculated and manipulates the numerators for some 2 loop processes

+There is also a folder of redundant files